Spinor Bose-Einstein condensates: Dipolar Bose-Einstein condensates

 \subsubsection{Two-dimensional solitons}

-It is known that a nonlinear Schr\"{o}dinger equation with short-range interactions admits soliton solutions in one dimension, but it does not in higher dimensions.
-However, Pedri and Santos ~\cite{Pedri2005} showed that with a nonlocal DDI, a two-dimensional BEC can have a stable soliton.
+It is known that a nonlinear Schr\"{o}dinger equation with short-range interactions admits stable soliton solutions in one dimension, but it does not in higher dimensions.
+However, Pedri and Santos ~\cite{Pedri2005} showed that with a nonlocal DDI, a 2D BEC can have a stable soliton.

-We consider a dipolar BEC polarized in the $z$ direction, and assume that the system is confined only in the $z$ direction by a harmonic potential $V_{\rm trap}({\bm r})=\frac{1}{2}M\omega_z^2 z^2$, and that it is free in the $xy$ plane.
-Then, the DDI is isotropic in the $xy$ plane.
-We consider the following Gaussian variational ansatz
+We consider a dipolar BEC polarized in the $z$ direction, and assume that the system is confined only in the $z$ direction by a harmonic potential $V_{\rm trap}({\bm r})=\frac{1}{2}M\omega_z^2 z^2$, and that it is free in the $x$-$y$ plane.
+Then, the DDI is isotropic in the $x$-$y$ plane.
+Let us consider a Gaussian variational ansatz

-where $l_0\equiv\sqrt{\hbar/(M\omega_z)}$ and $L_\rho$ and $L_z$ are dimensionless variational parameters that characterize the widths in the $xy$ plane and the $z$ direction, respectively.
+where $l_0\equiv\sqrt{\hbar/(M\omega_z)}$ and $L_\rho$ and $L_z$ are dimensionless variational parameters that characterize the widths in the $x$-$y$ plane and the $z$ direction, respectively, and $N$ is the total number of atoms.
 Using this ansatz, the mean-field energy is evaluated to give

 where $\kappa\equiv L_\rho/L_z$ is the aspect ratio and